-zHISR is an application execution profiler that lets users easily interface with IBM Z Hardware Instrumentation to perform near-zero overhead, high-resolution hot spot analysis of programs running under z/OS.
-This utility is a useful tool for software programmers, performance analysts and systems programmers.
+zHISR is an application execution profiler that lets users easily interface with IBM Z Hardware Instrumentation Services (HIS) to perform near-zero overhead, high-resolution hot spot analysis of programs running under z/OS.
+This utility is a useful tool for software programmers, performance analysts, and systems programmers.

-zHISR normalizes sample data between faster zIIP and zAAP engines and slower sub-capacity coprocessors.
-You can start and stop hardware event data collections and view the status of a HIS run.
-The tool generates three reports:
+- zHISR normalizes sample data between faster zIIP and zAAP engines and slower sub-capacity coprocessors.

 - When used with z/OS 2.1 systems or later, zHISR supports up to 128 concurrent collections.